Meet our clinic team!

 SLP

-Kimberly Robertson, M.S., CCC-SLP, ATACP NLA Clinician
+Kimberly R., M.S., CCC-SLP, ATACP NLA Clinician

 Kimberly received her master’s degree in Speech-Language Pathology from the University of the District of Columbia and has completed the Assistive Technology Applications Certificate Program at California State University, Northridge.
 Kimberly moved from the east coast and now calls sunny San Diego home.
 She brings experience in both the pediatric clinical and special education settings.